DigvijaySS/thoughtwork-apis/README.md

 # thoughtwork-apis
-This repository holds the solution for thoughtworks interview questions.
+This repository holds the solution for thoughtworks simple API calls.
 This is consuming CORS APIs.
 For accessing this services I have used JQuery AJAX calls.